 Denise Wyer, the head of sales APAC at AdRoll, said that around 40% Australians have started their Christmas shopping by the end of October.
 Being in market and front of mind before this point is important for any business looking for a merry Christmas.

 One of the biggest mistakes is not giving marketing enough time to work its magic.
-At Clue we see a big difference when clients launch campaigns earlier with top of funnel brand content, before transition to content focused on sales activation.
+At Clue we see a big difference when clients launch campaigns earlier with top of funnel brand content, before transitioning to content focused on sales activation.

 Remember: marketing is not just about direct sales.